-In countries where national regulatory enforcement is weak, CFPPs might have practiced substandard labour management.
-For instance, in Mexico between 2012 and 2013, it was found that some CFPPs illegally employed minors55.
-In China, researchers reported that from 2017 to 2019, workers in CFPPs worked in hazardous, unsafe, and unhealthy environments56.
-In some cases, the closure of CFPPs would abolish substandard labour and working conditions and labour exploitation.
-Lenders and financial institutions could require that labour and working conditions in CFPPs be improved before financing the decommissioning of such assets.
+Conversely, in countries where national regulatory enforcement is weak, CFPPs might have invoked substandard labour management.
+For instance, in Mexico between 2012 and 2013, it was found that some CFPPs illegally employed minors.
+62 In China, researchers reported that from 2017 to 2019, workers in CFPPs worked in hazardous, unsafe and unhealthy environments.
+63 In jurisdictions mandating strong labour regulation in the emerging renewables sector, the closure of CFPPs might abolish substandard labour and working conditions and labour exploitation.
+Governments as well as lenders and financial institutions could require that labour and working conditions in CFPPs be improved before financing the decommissioning of such assets.

-In countries where governments have not established transition measures, this could result in the coal industry not addressing injustices or equity implications for the workers or for households adapting to different energy sources and prices57.
+In countries where governments have not established or mandated transition measures, where the responsibility for managing change therefore falls to exiting firms, the injustices and equity implications for the affected workers, and for households adapting to different energy sources and prices, may not be adequately redressed.64

-Therefore, it is important that as part of the closure of CFPPs, opportunities are created for worker retraining and reskilling (e.g., to work in the renewable energy or other sectors), and measures are taken to guarantee worker compensation and relocation support for unemployed former CFPP workers, as required by international financial institutions and national regulations.
+Therefore, it is important that, as part of the closure of CFPPs: opportunities are created for worker retraining and reskilling, ideally prior to CFPP closure, for jobs that maximise each worker's skill utilisation and earnings potential (whether in the renewable energy or other sectors); and that measures are taken to guarantee worker compensation and support for unemployed former CFPP workers, including through adequate relocation assistance.65

-The closure of CFPPs will end on-site occupational hazards described in sub-section on health and safety in section 11.4.1, with a consequent reduction in severe accidents and fatalities to workers on-site.
+The closure of CFPPs will end on-site occupational hazards described in sub-section on health and safety in section 12.4.1, with a consequent elimination of severe accidents and fatalities to workers on-site.
 There will be limited short-term health and safety issues for those workers involved in decommissioning activities.
 However, these are unlikely to be significant if the process is well-planned and delivered.

-The decommissioning phase of CFPPs, if not undertaken to good international industry practice (GIIP), may leave hazardous waste on the site (as described in the sub-sections above on solid waste and land contamination), which could contaminate drinking water, food, and local fisheries, and cause long-term health impacts.
-Workers involved in decommissioning activities should be provided with protective equipment to minimize their risk to exposure to site contaminants.
+The decommissioning phase of CFPPs, if not undertaken to good international industry practice (GIIP), may leave hazardous waste on and below the site (as described in the sub-sections above on solid waste and land/water contamination), which could contaminate drinking water, food and local